wazuh/wazuh-documentation/source/user-manual/api/rbac/auth_context.rst

             ]
         }

-- **NOT**: For this operation to result in True, the clause encapsulated within it must result in False.
+- **NOT**: For this operation to be True, the clause it encloses must be False.
 Example:

 .. code-block:: json
-        :class: output

         {
             "NOT": {